 Managed Networks and Infrastructure

-With this type of service, an MSP generally takes on the entirety of network tasks, such as establishing LAN, WAPs, and various connections for your business.
+With this type of service, an MSP generally takes on the entirety of network tasks.
+This includes establishing LAN, WAPs, and various connections for your business.
 They also manage backup and storage options.

-A catch-all for remote security infrastructure.
-Covers everything from BDR solutions to anti-malware options, keeping them updated in real time.
+This is a catch-all service for remote security infrastructure.
+It covers everything from BDR solutions to anti-malware options, keeping them updated in real-time.

 Managed Support Services

 This option is common among managed providers.
-It typically covers all services related to IT help, from troubleshooting to dealing with advanced issues.
+It typically covers all services related to IT help — from troubleshooting to dealing with advanced issues.

 Managed Print Services

 Managed Cloud Infrastructure

 One of the more in-depth classifications of services, cloud infrastructure management handles computing, storage, network, and IT.
-It can offer virtualization services as well, such as the apps and software used, the operating systems, and so on.
+Some providers may also offer virtualization services for apps, software, operating systems, or more.